-State Property

-No Trespassing

-Violators Will Be Prosecuted

-ARS 13-1502A.1 ARS 13-1503A ARS 13-1504A.1
+State Property No Trespassing Violators Will Be Prosecuted ARS 13-1502A.1 ARS 13-1503A ARS 13-1504A.1

-The signs are usually 12 x 24 inches in size with black lettering on a white background.
+The signs are usually 12×24 inches (300 x 600 millimeters) in size with black lettering on a white background.
 They should be posted at all possible entrances to the project site or in the more hazardous areas.
 Good coverage is important to make the signs enforceable.
-These signs can be ordered through the Regional Signing and Striping Supervisor or can be purchased by supplemental agreement from a signing subcontractor.
+These signs can be ordered through the Regional Signing and Striping Supervisor or can be purchased by supplemental agreement from a signing Subcontractor.

 Inspectors should not allow the use and amount of temporary fencing to be minimized when public safety is at risk.
-Temporary fencing can become an acute problem for the contractor during trenching or mass excavating.
-Arrange to meet with the contractor ahead of earthwork operations so that both of you can discuss public safety and the precautions that should be taken.
+Temporary fencing can become an acute problem for the Contractor during trenching or mass excavating.
+Arrange to meet with the Contractor ahead of earthwork operations so that both of you can discuss public safety and the precautions that should be taken.

 Sometimes temporary fences can be eliminated by laying back slopes or by suitably covering excavations.
-Erecting permanent fencing where it will not conflict with the contractor's operations is another important method of protecting the public.
-The Inspector should communicate public safety requirements to the contractor ahead of time, and then work with the contractor to minimize temporary fence use.
+Erecting permanent fencing where it will not conflict with the Contractor's operations is another important method of protecting the public.
+The Inspector should communicate public safety requirements to the Contractor ahead of time, and then work with the Contractor to minimize temporary fence use.